ngworker/ngworker/packages/spectacular-docs/docs/spectacular/index.md

 ## Integrated pipe tests

-To achieve a higher level of confidence, we could create a test host component with a template, configure the Angular testing module by declaring the test host component and the pipe as seen in the following example:
+To achieve a higher level of confidence, we could create a test host component with a template and configure the Angular testing module by declaring the test host component and the pipe as seen in the following example:

 ```ts {6-12,17}
 import { Component, Input } from '@angular/core';